Lake Washington Ridge Homeowners Association

 President - Vince Wallace lwrhoa@theridgeline.com

-Vice President - Livia Stoica lwrhoa@theridgeline.com
+Vice President - OPEN lwrhoa@theridgeline.com

-Treasurer - Jason Nap lwrhoa@theridgeline.com
+Treasurer - Samuel Cho lwrhoa@theridgeline.com

-Secretary - Samuel Cho lwrhoa@theridgeline.com
+Secretary - Patti Skelton lwrhoa@theridgeline.com

 Webmaster - Vince Wallace lwrhoa@theridgeline.com